rancilio-pid/clevercoffee/README.md

   ![Library Manager](https://raw.githubusercontent.com/medlor/ranciliopid/add-mqtt-support/PubSubClient_Dep.jpg)

 # Tunings instructions
 - 2 Step Coldstart:
   Set STARTTEMP variable to around 80 degree celcius and cold start the maschine.
-Wait until the heater goes from 100% to 0%, and after some time the heater's lamp starts blinking again.
-Write down the current temperature at this moment and increase the STARTTEMP variable by the difference of the written down temperature to your SETPOINT.
-Shutdown your machine and let it cool down.
-Do this multiple times until the temperature is correct.
+Wait until the heater goes from 100% to around 5%.
+Wait an additional 1min (until when the heater changing output).
+Adapt STARTTEMP to match the currently missing temperature from the setpoint.
+- All other tuning variables are currently yet hard-coded (mainly outputSum has to match the minimum heater power required to have a stable temperature (for my silviaE it is around 4.9%)).

 # Changelog
-- 1.9.8h:
+- 1.9.8h_alpha:
-  - Feature: Implemented special 2 step cold-start mechanism.
+  - Feature: Implemented special 3 step cold-start mechanism.
 See special tuning instructions above.
 - 1.9.8g:
   - Improvement: Broken temperature is detected when temp has increased more than >5 degrees (previous 25 degrees) in the last 0.4 seconds.
   - Improvement: Better brewReady detection by waiting for stable temperature within a longer time window (from 6 to 14secs).